CMadden8/bounty-of-the-deathfeather-v3/.github/COMBAT_MECHANICS.md

 - Abilities (overview):

-  - **Root Turret** (unlock cost: 2 AUP): spawns a stationary turret (a summoned unit) that has no Life HP (dies when its armour is depleted).
+  - **Root Turret** (unlock cost: 2 TP): spawns a stationary turret (a summoned unit) that has no Life HP (dies when its armour is depleted).
 Default turret stats: Armour Piercing 1, Slashing 1, Bludgeoning 1; attack range 4; attack = 1 Piercing damage.
 Turret acts as an additional player unit.
 It begins its turn after the enemy has made their turn following the spawn of the turret.

     - **Root Turret Support Upgrades**

-      - *Root Harpoon (1 AUP per level)*: adds a chance to apply `Pinned` status.
+      - *Root Harpoon (1 TP per level)*: adds a chance to apply `Pinned` status.

         - Level 1: 25% chance to apply the `Pinned` status
         - Level 2: 30% chance to apply the `Pinned` status
         - Level 3: 35% chance to apply the `Pinned` status (and increases the default 1 Piercing damage to 3, whether or not `Pinned` was applied)

-      - *Root Vision (1 AUP per level)*: increases turret range.
+      - *Root Vision (1 TP per level)*: increases turret range.

         - Level 1: attack range is now 5
         - Level 2: attack range is now 6
         - Level 3: attack range is now 7

-      - *Root Endurance (1 AUP per level)*: increases turret armour pools.
+      - *Root Endurance (1 TP per level)*: increases turret armour pools.

         - Level 1: Armour is now Piercing 2, Slashing 2, Bludgeoning 1
         - Level 2: Armour is now Piercing 3, Slashing 3, Bludgeoning 1
         - Level 3: Armour is now Piercing 4, Slashing 4, Bludgeoning 1

-  - **Spore Blast** (unlock cost: 2 AUP): has a default range of 5 and augments Tharl's Piercing attack (+1 Piercing) and adds a 20% chance for extra 1 Slashing and 1 Bludgeoning damage (both are applied if the roll is successful).
+  - **Spore Blast** (unlock cost: 2 TP): has a default range of 5 and augments Tharl's Piercing attack (+1 Piercing) and adds a 20% chance for extra 1 Slashing and 1 Bludgeoning damage (both are applied if the roll is successful).

     - **Spore Support Upgrades**

-      - *Spore Eruption (1 AUP per level)*: adds AoE radius to the spore effect (can cause friendly fire when enabled).
+      - *Spore Eruption (1 TP per level)*: adds AoE radius to the spore effect (can cause friendly fire when enabled).
 The AOE is adjustable via the UI, such that the AOE can be downgraded or upgraded according to the available AOE levels.

         - Level 1: 2 cell AOE.
         - Level 2: 3 cell AOE.
         - Level 3: 4 cell AOE.

-      - *Volatile Spore (1 AUP per level)*: increases chance to amplify additional Slashing and Bludgeoning damage.
+      - *Volatile Spore (1 TP per level)*: increases chance to amplify additional Slashing and Bludgeoning damage.

         - Level 1: now a 25% chance for extra 1 Slashing and 1 Bludgeoning damage.
         - Level 2: now a 30% chance for extra 1 Slashing and 1 Bludgeoning damage.
         - Level 3: now a 35% chance for extra 2 Slashing and 2 Bludgeoning damage (the Slashing/Bludgeoning bonus is also increased at this level).

-      - *Homing Spore (1 AUP per level)*: spawns a controllable new player unit (no Life HP, low armour) that can be guided and then detonated; stats scale with levels.
+      - *Homing Spore (1 TP per level)*: spawns a controllable new player unit (no Life HP, low armour) that can be guided and then detonated; stats scale with levels.
 Homing spore only spawns the homing missile if the user chooses not to directly attack an enemy with Spore Blast.

         - Level 1: movement 3, armour 1/1/1, damage 1 Piercing on detonation.
         - Level 2: movement 4, armour 1/1/1, damage 2 Piercing on detonation.
         - Level 3: movement 5, armour 1/1/1, damage 3 Piercing on detonation.
 Detonates using Spore Eruption radius if unlocked.

-  - **Root Ram** (unlock cost: 2 AUP): summons a durable ram unit (no Life HP, armour pools: Piercing 1, Slashing 1, Bludgeoning 2) with movement 4 and a headbutt attack (2 Bludgeoning, range 1).
+  - **Root Ram** (unlock cost: 2 TP): summons a durable ram unit (no Life HP, armour pools: Piercing 1, Slashing 1, Bludgeoning 2) with movement 4 and a headbutt attack (2 Bludgeoning, range 1).
 The ram has 1 AP for its abilities (if any are available).

     - **Root Ram Support Upgrades**

-      - *Dash Attack (1 AUP per level)*: charges for up a max of 3 cells in a line (player can choose how far it charges), hitting all units, friendly or otherwise, for Bludgeoning damage.
+      - *Dash Attack (1 TP per level)*: charges for up a max of 3 cells in a line (player can choose how far it charges), hitting all units, friendly or otherwise, for Bludgeoning damage.

         - Level 1: 1 Bludgeoning to units in the line of fire.
         - Level 2: 2 Bludgeoning to units in the line of fire.
         - Level 3: 3 Bludgeoning to units in the line of fire.

-      - *Taunt (1 AUP per level)*: % chance to apply `Enraged` to a enemies in a given radius, forcing them to target the ram.
+      - *Taunt (1 TP per level)*: % chance to apply `Enraged` to a enemies in a given radius, forcing them to target the ram.

         - Level 1: 70% chance in 2-cell radius.
         - Level 2: 80% chance in 3-cell radius.
         - Level 3: 90% chance in 4-cell radius + 40% chance to also add the `Clouded` status (this is calculated per enemy in the radius, rather than globally).

-      - *Tough Skin (1 AUP per level)*: increases Root Ram armour pools.
+      - *Tough Skin (1 TP per level)*: increases Root Ram armour pools.

         - Level 1: Armour is now Piercing 1, Slashing 1, Bludgeoning 2
         - Level 2: Armour is now Piercing 1, Slashing 2, Bludgeoning 2